Titanic band leader's final letter sells for $154,974

 The 180 lots in the auction sold for more than $600,000.
 Other items included a silver certificate from the pocket of the head barber who survived the tragedy.
 It fetched $39,402.

-Another letter on ship stationery from a survivor in first class sold for $35,193 and a small salvaged piece of the ship's grand staircase had a $15,800 price tag.
+Another letter on ship stationery from a survivor in first class sold for $35,193 and a small salvaged piece of the ship's grand staircase grand staircase had a $15,800 price tag.

 Livingston said tips were the major source of income for Hartley and other shipboard musicians.
 Money in various currencies was found on Hartley's body, still dressed in bandleader's uniform, when it was recovered in the Atlantic more than two weeks after the tragedy.